j2store/userguide/djcatalog2.md

 # DJ Catalog2

 ### Introduction
-This plugin integrates the popular joomla catalog extension DJ-Catalog with J2Store enabling users to create a powerfull and full fledged online store.
+This plugin integrates the popular joomla catalog extension DJ-Catalog2 with J2Store enabling users to create a powerfull and full fledged online store.

 ### Requirements
 * PHP 5.2 or higher